michele13/LFS/README.md

 This book is automatically generated at: http://igor-zivkovic.from.hr/BLFS/

 It is tracking the official one from SVN trunk and should be compatible with the latest LFS from SVN trunk.
-Older version are not supported.
+Older versions are not supported.

 Major changes from the official book are noted at: https://raw.github.com/igzivkov/blfs-book/master/ChangeLog